a19836/bloxtor/INSTALL.md

 	More info at [docker-compose-remote-empty.yml](./docker-compose-remote-empty.yml)

-### Empty Local Installation - using Docker Compose (slower process)
+### C. Empty Local Installation without Prebuilt Image
+This setup creates two containers (the web server container and the MySQL server container).
-To execute a new fresh and empty installation, without any modules, projects and dependencies installed, __based in the current code__, please type the following commands in your terminal:
+To run a fresh, empty local installation — __with no__ preinstalled modules, projects, or dependencies — based on your __current local code__, execute the following commands in your terminal:

 1. Build and start all services:
 ```